CS1632-Summer2024/exercise-1-test-plans-kong/README.md

 Please create a shared online document for the report using Google Docs or Microsoft OneDrive or your preferred cloud service.
-Each partner shall come up with three test cases and one defect each, for a sum of six test cases and two defects for the group (or more, if you wish).
+Each partner shall come up with three test cases and one defect each, for a sum of six test cases and three defects for the group (or more, if you wish).
 The first partner shall work on the requirements FUN-ARGS-NUMBER and FUN-ARGS-INVALID.
 The second partner shall work on the requirements FUN-DISPLAY-RESULTS, FUN-DISPLAY-ITERATIONS, and FUN-SMALL-NUM.

 Once you are done, check each other's work to make sure that the test case documentation and defect reporting were done properly.
 If you see issues,